-a) Use of Unfair means: A candidate shall not use means in connection with any examination.
+1. Use of Unfair means:

+A candidate shall not use means in connection with any examination.
 The following shall be deemed to unfair means:

-- Found in possession of incriminating material related/unrelated to the subject of the examination concerned.

-- Found copying either from the possessed material or from a neighbor.

-- Inter-changing of answer scripts.

-- Change of seat for copying.
+- a.
+Found in possession of incriminating material related/unrelated to the subject of the examination concerned. - b.
+Found copying either from the possessed material or from a neighbor. - c.
+Inter-changing of answer scripts. - d.
+Change of seat for copying.

-- Trying to help others candidates.

-- Found consulting neighbours.

-- Exchange of answer sheets or relevant materilas. - Writing some other candidate's register number in the main answer paper. - Insertion of pre-written answer sheets (Main sheets or Additional sheets) - Threatening the invigilator or insubordinate behavior as reported by the Chief Superintendent and / or Hall Superintendent. - Consulting the invigilator for answering the questions in the examination. - Cases of impersonation - Mass copying - Using electronic devices for the purpose of malpractice.
+- e.Trying to help others candidates. - f.
+Found consulting neighbours - g.Exchange of answer sheets or relevant materilas. - h.
+Writing some other candidate's register number in the main answer paper. - i.
+Insertion of pre-written answer sheets (Main sheets or Additional sheets) - j.
+Threatening the invigilator or insubordinate behavior as reported by the Chief Superintendent and / or Hall Superintendent. - k.Consulting the invigilator for answering the questions in the examination. - l.
+Cases of impersonation - m.
+Mass copying - n.
+Using electronic devices for the purpose of malpractice.